dhairs/College-Notes/Spring 2023 Semester/CS 429 - Computer Organization and Architecture/A Hardware Perspective on Computer Architecture/Digital Design and Logic Gates.md

 #### Signals, timing, and delay through gates

 In reality, we don't purely have a 0 or a 1, because signals must have rising and falling times.
-Recall [RC circuits](https://www.youtube.com/watch?v=PLQrPqYlPmI&pp=ygULcmMgY2lyY3VpdHM%3D) from AP Physics C E&M. This is a very similar concept.
+The potential of the system or gate takes time to reach state.
+So, we only use the logical state in Computer Science.

+Additionally, logic gates have to react to their inputs, and therefore their output has a delay.
+This is called **gate delay** or **[signal propagation delay](https://en.wikipedia.org/wiki/Signal_propagation_delay#:~:text=Logic%20gates%20can%20have%20propagation,on%20the%20technology%20being%20used.)**.
+Similar to a person reacting to their inputs (perception), electronic circuits still have to react, though at a much smaller scale and on a much quicker timeframe.
+For this reason, logic gates traditionally have delays ranging from more than 10 nanoseconds all the way down to the picosecond range.

+Wires also conduct electricity, but they also have delays.
+This is completely because of Resistivity and Capacitance of wires, and in addition, the possibility of noise or deformation to the signal.
+Recall [RC circuits](https://www.youtube.com/watch?v=PLQrPqYlPmI&pp=ygULcmMgY2lyY3VpdHM%3D) from [AP Physics C E&M](https://www.youtube.com/watch?v=FYsfp4bZc2w&t=631s&pp=ygULcmMgY2lyY3VpdHM%3D).
+This is very similar, if not the exact reason, behind wire delays.

+### Digital Logic and Circuits

+A digital logic circuit is designed using logic gates connected by signal wires that implement a boolean function.

+### Sum of Products (SOP)

+Mathematically, a minterm is any product of $n$ literals where each of the $n$ variable appears once in the product.
+A boolean function or expression is in Disjunctive Normal Form.